12589 later 33543 Private William Henry Grant, Bedfordshire Regiment

 Rolls of Honour photos: Jane Dickson, Michael Carver

 William’s address on discharge was Ashridge Park, Berkhamsted, Herts, where he remained until 1921, the year in which Lord Brownlow died.
 His Service Record includes an entry dated 21st January 1921 relating to his Character Certificate, which reads “Character – Very Good.
 Appears from his records to be sober, honest, hardworking and trustworthy.”
+However, in June 1921 he was with his parents in Wroxton, Oxfordshire and was out of work.

 In 1930 (3rd Quarter) William Henry Grant married Maud Florence Sadd; the marriage was registered in Nuneaton.
 Their daughter Doris Mabel Grant was born on 5th February 1934.
 Her birth was registered in the Evesham District of Worcestershire.